 - LNG Custody Transfer Handbook, 5th Edition (2017), by GIIGNL.

-ELENGYElengy accounts for more than 50 years' experience in designing, operating, maintaining and developing LNG terminals.
+Elengy accounts for more than 55 years' experience in designing, operating, maintaining and developing LNG terminals.

-Overall, Elengy has handled more than 9 700 cargoes in its LNG terminals, of which 5 800+ at Fos Tonkin and 2 700+ at Montoir.
-More than 180 different LNG tankers have also called at Montoir, which is more than 25% of worldwide fleet.
+Overall, Elengy has handled more than 10 000 cargoes in its LNG terminals, delivered by more than 290 different LNG tankers, which is equivalent to approx half of the worldwide fleet.

-Fos Tonkin and Montoir LNG terminals have reached level 7 of DNV's ISRS8© (International Safety Rating System).
+All Elengy-operated LNG terminals have reached level 6 of DNV's ISRS9© (International Safety Rating System).
 This rating system enables the performance of management to be assessed in terms of health, personal and industrial safety, the environment (ISO 14001 certification) and quality (ISO 9001 certification).

 Elengy's LNG terminals comply with ISPS (International Ship and Port facility Security code) requirements drawn up by the International Maritime Organisation (IMO) to guarantee the safety of terminals and port operations.
 The plans and safety measures applied at Fos Tonkin and Montoir are drawn up in accordance with the ISPS code.